adrienpetralia/TransApp/README.md

 Please refer to this Github [ApplianceDetectionBenchmark](https://github.com/adrienpetralia/ApplianceDetectionBenchmark) to reproduce the experiments, where an extensive evaluation of different time series classifiers have been conducted, inluding on the datasets used in this study.

+## Acknowledgments

+We would like to thanks [Paul Boniol](https://boniolp.github.io/) for the valuable discussions on this project.

+Work supported by EDF R&D and ANRT French program.